Questions and answers on domain names in general

 Explanations of different terms associated with the internet and domain names.

-Domain Check tells you whether or not a particular domain name can be registered.
-You should use this rather than the Whois service if you wish to provide a search function for .ch and .li domain names on your website or in your application.
+You should use Domain Check if you wish to provide a search function for .ch and .li domain names on your website or in your web application.

 How is internet crime relevant to your website and your domain name?
 Even your website can be misused for criminal activities.
 Here you can read about potential threats and what SWITCH is doing to combat the misuse of domain names.